anmolsingh95/imagen-poe/README.md

-# Poe API Bot tutorial
+# ImaGen bot.

-This is the companion repository to the Poe API bot [quick start](https://developer.poe.com/api-bots/quick-start).
-Please follow that guide for instructions on how to use this repository.
+Generates images given the prompt using OpenAI's Dall-E model.
+Available for use at: https://poe.com/ImaGen